 Sternales stress disorder

 In case of lasting incorrect loading in kyphosis, the extreme mechanical stress causes the shoulder girdle to ventralize, and the costosternal joint to come under compression, which they cannot compensate for.
-The joint surfaces degenerate, and that can lead to pain at the lateral sternum in very severe cases, which is often wrongly mistaken for angina pectoris and consequently mistreated.
+The joint surfaces degenerate, and that can lead to pain in the lateral sternum in very severe cases, which is often wrongly mistaken for angina pectoris and consequently mistreated.

 The Lig. costotransversarium lateral is particularly affected by this condition.
 The increased strain leads to arthritic changes in the costovertebral joints, whose inflammation parameters can be transferred to the ligaments.
-Consequently, these can also degenerate and that can in turn lead to ruptures if the disease progresses.
+Consequently, these can also degenerate and that can, in turn, lead to ruptures if the disease progresses.

 Spondylitis ancylopoetica (Morbus Bechterew)